Best Executive Or Club Lounges At Hotels In Seoul

 The Seoul subway (which is clearly marked in Korean and English) makes it easy to get around town from the Conrad.
 You are about 20 mins or so by subway from the business area of Gangnam and about the same distance from Myongdong.
 Don’t bother taking a taxi, except to and from the airport, as the traffic in Seoul is terrible and you will take double the time to get to where you want to go if you travel by car.

-The Conrad Seoul hotel offers stunning 434 super spacious guest rooms with stunning views and Apple-based in-room technology, excellent restaurants, and a luxurious wellness center.
+The Conrad Seoul hotel offers 434 super spacious guest rooms with stunning views, Apple-based in-room technology, excellent restaurants, and a luxurious wellness center.
 This hotel is part of the Hilton group and currently costs 60,000 Hilton Honors loyalty points per room per night.
 It is the most expensive Hilton in Seoul, both in points and when booking with cash.

-From the Conrad, you can admire Seoul’s landscaped parks, such as the Yeouido Park, right across the street, and offering an access path to a path along the Han River.
+From the Conrad, you can admire Seoul’s landscaped parks, such as Yeouido Park, right across the street, and offers an access path to a path along the Han River.
 Yeouido is a leader in environmental and green technology.
-Conrad Seoul has been accredited by the Korean Green Building Council for its eco-friendly facilities.
+The Korean Green Building Council has accredited Conrad Seoul for its eco-friendly facilities.

 The executive lounge is beautifully designed to exude the feel of a private residence.
-The intimate atmosphere is enhanced by a cozy fireplace.
+A cozy fireplace enhances the intimate atmosphere.
 You can enjoy a vast buffet breakfast, including eggs and other hot dishes at the buffet, snacks, soft drinks, and tea and coffee throughout the day.
 Lunch and high tea are served Monday to Friday, so you are fed throughout the day during the week (but not during the day at the weekends), and in the evening, there are complimentary cocktails and canapés.
 It is worth noting that if you are traveling with your family, children under 12 are not allowed in the executive lounge from 4:30 pm onwards.

-Overall, the food and service in the Four Seasons Club Lounge also has the edge over the Conrad, but the Conrad food and ambiance remains excellent in both, so if there is a large price difference unless you are a die-hard Four Seasons fan, it is certainly worth considering the Conrad as an alternative option.
-You still get great food and surroundings, even though the sheer volume of people may do your head in at times.
+Overall, the food and service in the Four Seasons Club Lounge also have the edge over the Conrad, but the Conrad food and ambiance remain excellent in both, so if there is a large price difference unless you are a die-hard Four Seasons fan, it is certainly worth considering the Conrad as an alternative option.
+You still get great food and surroundings, even though the sheer volume of people may sometimes do your head in.
 If it were not for the crowds, there would be little to choose between these lounges, and given that room rates at the Conrad are cheaper, the Conrad becomes an appealing option.

 Other differentiators between these two lounges are that the Four Seasons is better if you are traveling with kids and want to use the lounge after 4:30 pm.
 This restriction is a major disadvantage of the Conrad club lounge.